Downtown Loop

 Handicap Accessibility

 Handicap Accessibility- These routes are completely accessible, but there may be a few rough spots or bumpy curb ramps.
 Rest rooms at Stearns Park, Ludington City Park, Copeyon Park, and Waterfront Park are accessible.
-The section from the carferry docks to Copeyon Park is technically barrier free if you choose your way carefully, but would be a challege for someone in a wheelchair or scooter. (see Waterfront Loop for details.
+The section from the carferry docks to Copeyon Park is technically barrier free and would be fine for someone in a wheelchair or scooter except for the final hill into Copeyon Park. (see Waterfront Loop for details.

 Rest Rooms and Potable Water